Deep Lakes Park

 Amenities & Facilities

-- Parking lots
+- 12 Parking lots for easy access -

 - Restrooms

-- Accessible Fishing Dock on Lake Chester
+- Accessible fishing dock on Lake Chester

-- Beach at Lake Chester (beach rules)
+- Swimming Beach at Lake Chester (beach rules) - Swimming is ONLY allowed at the Beach

 - 1.4 miles of paved walking and biking trail (one-way)

-New Campground
+*New DLP Campground*

 Deep Lakes Campground Plan Graphic